Sukirti Kandpal

 Her other notable works include portraying Simran Khanna in Kaisa Yeh Ishq Hai...
-Ajab Sa Risk Hai (2013-14) and Debjani Thakur in Dilli Wali Thakur Gurls (2015).
-She was last seen portraying business woman Alia Shroff in Story 9 Months Ki (2020–2021).
+Ajab Sa Risk Hai and Debjani Thakur in Dilli Wali Thakur Gurls and as business woman Alia Shroff in Story 9 Months Ki.
+After a hiatus of two years she made a comeback on television with the character of freedom fighter Pritilata Waddedar in Swaraj.
+She was last seen portraying Shruti Ahuja in Anupamaa.

 Life and education

 Kandpal was born in Nainital, Uttarakhand, to B.D.
 Kandpal (former President of the Uttarakhand Bar Association, Deputy Advocate General of Uttarakhand High Court) and Manju Kandpal.
 She has two siblings an elder sister, Bhavna Kandpal, and a younger brother, Manjul Kandpal.
 She attended St. Mary's Convent High School, Nainital.

 Kandpal originally wanted to pursue law as her father was a public prosecutor.
 She received an honors degree in Economics from Sophia College for Women, Mumbai.
 She dated Manavendra Singh Shekhawat during the early years of her career but split afterwards.